dmcglasson/Innocence-Found/README.md

 **Cynthia Davies — Author and Educator**

+Cynthia Davies is an author focused on creating engaging and educational stories for children and families.
+Her work emphasizes moral lessons, self-reflection, and community values.

 Innocence Found is a developing digital storytelling platform designed to guide young readers through meaningful and reflective stories.

 The platform encourages:
 - **Self-reflection**
 - **Dialogue**
-- **Emotional awareness**
 - **Community engagement**
+- **Interactive Learning**

-The long-term goal is to provide a space where readers can learn, reflect, and participate in a supportive storytelling experience.
+The long-term goal is to provide a space where readers can learn, reflect, and participate in a supportive storytelling experience as well as a safe learning environment.